 There's been an unprecedented clash between extreme left-wingers and members of the relatively moderate Communist party in Italy.

-There's been an unprecedented clash between extreme left-wingers and members of the relatively moderate Communist party in Italy.
+Background: There's been an unprecedented clash between extreme left-wingers and members of the relatively moderate Communist party in Italy.
 With both factions seeking to gain control of Rome University.
 More than 20 students were injured in the fighting between the two sides on the University campus on Thursday (17 February).

 SYNOPSIS: The violence began when the Communist membership of the University called in a leading trade unionist, Lacuna Lama, to address extreme left-wing students who had seized control of the campus fifteen days earlier in protest against planned government reforms.
 Signor Lama, often called one of the most powerful men in Italy, urged a mass gathering of students to return to their classes.